-In that spirit, we’ve combed the MH&L archives for the most innovative supply chain developments of the past year, as reported in our print magazine, on our website, in our e-newsletters, or our various social media channels.
-We hope you enjoy this salute to the best of 2018, and we look forward to even more innovations in 2019.
+In the pages that follow, you’ll discover what we believe to be the most innovative supply chain developments of the past year, as reported in our print magazine, on our website, in our e-newsletters, or our various social media channels.
+These impressive accomplishments point to the best our industry has to offer in terms of improving the lives of the people who make the global supply chain run.
+So cheers to 2019, and here’s to even more innovations in 2020!

 Click the links below to compare this year's innovations to those from previous years: